dotnet/docs/docs/csharp/whats-new/breaking-changes.md

 There are two ways to initialize a variable to its default value in C#: `new()` and `default`.
 For classes, the difference is evident since `new` creates a new instance and `default` returns `null`.
 The difference is more subtle for structs, since for `default`, structs return an instance with each field/property set to its own default.
 We added field initializers for structs in C# 10.
 Field initializers are executed only when an explicitly declared constructor runs.
 Significantly, they don't execute when you use `default` or create an array of any `struct` type.

-In earlier versions, if there are field initializers but no declared constructors, a parameterless constructor is synthesized that runs field initializers.
+In 17.0, if there are field initializers but no declared constructors, a parameterless constructor is synthesized that runs field initializers.
 However, that meant adding or removing a constructor declaration may affect whether a parameterless constructor is synthesized, and as a result, may change the behavior of `new()`.

 To address the issue, in .NET SDK 6.0.200 (VS 17.1) the compiler no longer synthesizes a parameterless constructor.
 If a `struct` contains field initializers and no explicit constructors, the compiler generates an error.
 If a `struct` has field initializers it must declare a constructor, because otherwise the field initializers are never executed.